 The Fylde Bird Club welcomes all birdwatchers whatever their specific interest.
 Whether you are a beginner, an expert, a casual local birder or a hard-bitten twitcher, a conservation worker or just want to meet other birders for a chat; we have something for you.
-The Club is involved in local conservation issues and works closely with local councils to attempt to protect the important habitats of the Fylde.
-Club members are involved in local and national counts and surveys.
-The Fylde Bird Report is published annually which summarises each year's bird records.
-Our monthly meetings are social events, which regularly include slide shows and talks by both our own members and outside speakers.
-Information on recent bird sightings in the Fylde and where to watch birds in the Fylde is freely available.
+The Fylde Bird Club now has over 220 members.
+The Club is a Registered Charity (number: 1102961) and is involved in local conservation issues, working closely with local councils, the RSPB and other bodies in efforts to protect the important habitats of the Fylde.
+Club members are involved in local and national counts and surveys, whilst the Fylde Bird Report is published annually which summarises each year's bird records.
+Our monthly Meetings are social events, which regularly include slide shows and talks by both our own members and outside speakers.
+Information on Recent Bird Sightings in the Fylde and Where To Watch birds in the Fylde is freely available.
 Membership fees are £14 per year for adults, £10 seniors and £22 family, with juniors under 16 joining for free.
-Membership includes a copy of the annual bird report and quarterly newsletters, and access to the WhatsApp and rarity text services.
-If you would like to know more about the Fylde Bird Club, contact the secretary or attend one of our meetings before deciding on joining; new members are always welcome.
+Membership includes a copy of the annual Fylde Bird Report and quarterly Newsletters, and access to the WhatsApp rare and scarce bird information sharing group.
+If you would like to know more about the Fylde Bird Club, contact the Secretary or attend one of our meetings before deciding on joining; new members are always welcome.

 Registered Charity no. 1102961